wshiya/Mitsuba2/README.md

 # Mitsuba2

 - SimpleSphere
-  - a sphere located at origin
+  - a sphere located at (0, 0, -2)
-  - simple lighting , simple camera, no texture, just for practice to write Mitsuba2 scene
+  - simple point lighting , simple camera, no texture, just for practice to write Mitsuba2 scene